These days more and more people try to find products that are made with sustainable materials.

 The Coffee Gator French Press is definitely one of the safest and sturdiest devices listed here.

-This product can be a healthy and eco-friendly alternative to, say, a single-serve Keurig machine.
+This product can be a healthy and a more eco-friendly alternative to, say, a single-serve Keurig machine.

 The ceramic coffee dripper by Simply Charmed is definitely one of the best coffee makers without any plastic parts in it.